 Depending on the model and manufacturer, additional control functions such as cruise control or special safety locks may be available.

-When working at height and making various movements, it is easy to lose your orientation.
-The colored direction arrows on the joystick and the arrows on the work platform ensure intuitive and safe control.
+When working at height and performing various movements, it's easy to lose your bearings.
+The colored directional arrows on the joystick and the arrows on the work platform ensure intuitive and safe control.

-There is a different colored arrow on the joystick for each direction, for example yellow or blue.
-These colors correspond to the colored arrows on the work platform.
-The colored arrows on the aerial work platform clearly show the direction in which the aerial work platform will move if the joystick is pushed in the direction of the corresponding color.
-For example, the work platform will move in the direction of the yellow arrow on the platform if you move the joystick in the yellow direction.
-This color coordination helps you to maintain control and safely carry out the desired movement, even if you don't know which way the platform is facing.
+The joystick has a different colored arrow for each direction, for example, yellow or blue.
+These colors correspond to the colored arrows on the aerial work platform.
+The colored arrows on the aerial work platform clearly indicate the direction the aerial work platform will move when the joystick is pushed in the direction of the corresponding color.
+For example, if you move the joystick towards yellow, the aerial work platform will move in the direction of the yellow arrow on the platform.
+This color coordination helps you maintain control and safely execute the desired movement, even if you don't know which way the platform is facing.

 Practical tips: How to quickly familiarize yourself with the controls of a work platform